draeder/gun-node-recall/README.md

 # gun-node-recall
 Preserve Gun DB service account sessions between server restarts.

-This is most certainly not secure, and should be used with caution / only in development unless proper precautions are taken to securely the session data.
+> Take care with this library that proper precautions are considered to secure the session data.

 ## Install
 ```js